© Crown copyright 2020

 Reviewing staff availability

 As part of your risk assessment, you should consider appropriate staff:child ratios for your setting.
-You should have no more than 15 children per small consistent group and should have at least one staff member per group, though dependent on the circumstances of your provision you may need to have groups of less than 15 children.
-More detail on group sizes is outlined in the section “Considering group sizes”.
+You should have at least one staff member per school bubble or small, consistent group.
+More detail is outlined in the section considering group sizes.

 Before deciding on whether to open your setting, you should consult your staff members to ensure that they are available to work.